Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-MIKE ALLEN
+MIKE ALLENPOLITICO

 SIGN OF OMNIPOTENCE: Washington power brokers don’t arise from bed without first reading Allen’s “Playbook,” a tip sheet that he sends out as early as 5:30 A.M. in a private e-mail to 3,000 Washington insiders before it hits the Politico Web site.
 He routinely breaks news and helps set the day’s agenda for the rest of the media.